CodeScop/Oge-Mai-Field-Guide/meteorquests.md

 - **Type:** Battle, Wordcount
 - **Requirements:** Defeat 1 Rosarin, 3 Nartha; write 5K words
 - **Rewards:** Unlock Spaceship area
 - **Recommendations:** This is a priority bc it opens the route to the rest of the Meteoroid.
+Otherwise, straightforward!

 ### A Happy Prickle